spoved-devops/vagrant-k8s/README.md

 export KUBECONFIG=$(pwd)/admin.conf
 ```

-The worker node may take a couple of minutes to become fully ready after joining the cluster.
+The worker nodes may take a couple of minutes to become fully ready after joining the cluster.
 Check with:
 ```bash
 kubectl get nodes
 ```

-## Notes:
-* Weave seems to be happier in this sort of setup than Flannel
-* An additional host-network IP is assigned to each VM on eth1, and it is this IP that is used at various points, **not** the NAT'd address on eth0
-* Occasionally the provisioning of docker-ce by Vagrant will fail, with one of a selection of potential errors all seemingly related to issues downloading either packages or verifying certificates
-* Sometimes apt-get files with a segmentation fault, not clear why